 Shelly got her first embroidery machine in 2005, and started digitizing her own designs soon after.
 She has taken embroidery to a whole new level with her 3-dimensional projects.
 Spooky the Cat is Shelly’s helper and durability tester!
 Take a look at the video to see some of her all-time favorite projects.
 You’ll also see Spooky having fun playing with them!

-Shelly used to watch her mother, Reta, sew doll clothes for her favorite doll, Jenny, when she was just a few years old.
-As Jenny demanded new outfits (and bigger suitcases to store them), Reta tried to teach Shelly how to sew.
+Shelly used to watch her mother, Reta, sew doll clothes when she was just a few years old.
+As Jenny demanded new outfits (and bigger suitcases to store them), Reta taught Shelly how to sew.

-She used the trusty Featherweight through good times and bad, from poverty to slightly above poverty, from Boston to Seattle, from marriage to (well, we won’t talk about that), until just a few years ago when she decided she wanted to hemstitch a handkerchief that she had hand-embroidered (a skill also taught by Mom).
+When Shelly moved to Boston, Reta shipped a Singer Featherweight to her frantic, curtain-less daughter in the big city.
+She used the trusty Featherweight through good times and bad, from poverty to slightly above poverty, from Boston to Seattle, from marriage to a blissful single life, until many years ago when she decided she wanted to hemstitch a handkerchief that she had hand-embroidered (a skill also taught by Mom).

-For the first time, Shelly went shopping for a new sewing machine, and when she saw the “new fangled” embroidery models, it was love at first sight.
-She whipped out her credit card, bought the first machine she saw, and has never regretted it.
-She started digitizing a few months later.
-Happily, people seem to like her designs, so she quit her “real job” as a Jr. High math teacher and now digitizes full time.
+Shelly went shopping for a new sewing machine, came home with her first embroidery machine, and started digitizing a few months later.
+She quit her “real job” as a Jr. High math teacher in 2006 and now digitizes full time.

 Shelly recently moved from Idaho to South Carolina.
 Before the virus, she taught embroidery classes all over the US.
 Now she is having fun making video tutorials with Spooky!